 You can also managed your requests by going to the requests page:

 And if that was way too confusing, you can get a real, live human to explain it to you:

 Last but not least, when first starting out, checking out the coupons might be a good idea.
 A lot of the tutors offering coupons are just getting started, so you can help them get set up, too (while getting a sweet deal):

 Managing Your Lesson Schedule

-Here’s a look at my schedule for June 2015.
-As you can see I’m teaching quite a few days this month:
+Here's a look at my schedule for June 2015.
+As you can see I was teaching quite a few days that month: